 In addition to identifying CNVs involved in disease, the work outlined in this thesis provides valuable insight into the study design and interpretation of a genome-wide analysis of CNV.
 This includes the appropriate use of controls and publicly available control databases, methods for enriching for CNVs in a patient cohort to maximize efficiency and discovery, and the importance of analyzing all patient cohorts with heritable disease for the presence of CNVs disrupting known disease genes and CNVs that implicate novel genetic candidates.
 As the reliability and resolution of CNV detection continue to improve, allowing detection of > 1,000 CNVs in each individual genome, it becomes more important than ever to have a well-defined study design for both the detection and interpretation of CNVs.

 Meyer, Kacie Jo.
-"Detection, interpretation, and functional consequences of genomic copy number variation in human disease." doctoral dissertation, University of Iowa, 2011.
+"Detection, interpretation, and functional consequences of genomic copy number variation in human disease."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.